davidvs.net

 Mix well, either with a stand mixer or first with a wooden spoon and then by kneading.
 Depending upon humidity and your flour mix, the amount of water needed varies from 1 1/3 cup to 2 cups: the dough should have a consistency that is "rubbery", not "dry" or "sticky".

 This dough tastes better the more it rises.
-Let it rise for at least 4 hours.
-You can let some of the rising happen after you pat the dough flat onto the pizza pan (and you'll have to pat it, it can't be rolled).
+Let it rise for at least 4 hours; rising overnight is best.
+You can let some of the rising happen after you put the dough onto the pizza pan.